Managing Arthritis Symptoms [Video]

-Our patients often ask what options there are when managing arthritis symptoms.
+Our patients often ask what options there are to manage arthritis symptoms.
 The good news is that there are many treatments available to consider, and the vast majority are non-surgical.
 Listen to Summit Orthopedics’ experts share the insights they’ve gained in their years caring for those struggling with arthritis symptoms.
-Featuring arthritis specialists, Daniel Hoeffel, MD, and Kristoffer Breien, MD.
+Featuring arthritis specialists, Dane Hansen, D.O., and Kristoffer Breien, M.D.

 Meet Kris Breien, M.D.